Charlie Munger wanted Donald Trump to be the last person to become US President: ‘Vainglory, puffery…’ | Company Business News

 “My attitude is that anybody who makes money running a casino is not morally qualified,” he said.

-In 2017, however, the Berkshire Hathaway Vice Chairman and Warren Buffett aide's opinion about Donald Trump made a U-turn.
+In 2017, however, the opinion of Berkshire Hathaway Vice Chairman and Warren Buffett's business partner about Donald Trump made a U-turn.

 Once critical, Munger had said Trump was “not wrong on everything”.